gopinathsjsu/team-project-ikigai/Documentation/Ramya.md

-Ramya Mandapati
-Weekly Scrum Report
-Sprint 1 :- 03/14/2021 - 03/20/2021
-What tasks did I work on / complete?
-NA
-What am I planning to work on next?
-Revise MERN stack.
-Design application flow.
-What tasks are blocked waiting on another team member?
-None
-Sprint 2 :- 03/21/2021 - 04/03/2021 (mid exams + spring break during the sprint, so it was longer)
-What tasks did I work on / complete?
-Revised MERN stack.
-Decided on application flow.ct.
-What am I planning to work on next? plan database schema create database
-Setup database connection in the code. setup working directory structute
-Add mock data to hotel database
-What tasks are blocked waiting on another team member?
-None
-Sprint 3 :- 04/04/2021 - 04/10/2021
-What tasks did I work on / complete? plan and create database schema
-Setup database connection in the code. setup working directory structute
-Add mock data to hotel database
-What am I planning to work on next?
-Write API's for room route
-write API to get user data in User route
-What tasks are blocked waiting on another team member?
-What tasks are blocked waiting on another team member?
-None
-Sprint 4 :- 04/11/2021 - 04/17/2021
-What tasks did I work on / complete?
-Write API's for room route
-write API to get user data in User route
-What tasks are blocked waiting on another team member? created routes.
-What am I planning to work on next?
-Integrate the the remaining API's of another team mate.
-Verifying all the API's using postman
-What tasks are blocked waiting on another team member?
-None
-Sprint 5 :- 04/18/2021 - 04/24/2021
-What tasks did I work on / complete?
-API's completed

-What am I planning to work on next?

-What tasks are blocked waiting on another team member?
-Rewards API's to be written by Preneet.
-He is not responding.

-Sprint 6 :- 05/04/2021 - 05/10/2021
-What tasks did I work on / complete?
-Backend user and room API's
-tested the API's written by me.
-What am I planning to work on next?
-Integrate the pages with backend
-Test entire application.
-What tasks are blocked waiting on another team member?
-Pending Rewards and peakpricing component due to the absence of a team member.

-Sprint 7 :-
+# Ramya Mandapati

+## Sprint 1 (Week 1):

+### 1. What tasks did I work on?

+Read the project requirements, set up the GitHub project and finalized the design & architecture.

+### 2. What do I plan to do before the next weekly Scrum meeting?

+Explore various backend technologies for implementation and decide the tech stack required for the project implementation.

+### 3. What tasks blockers did I have?

+No blockers.

+## Sprint 2 (Week 2):

+### 1. What tasks did I work on since the last Scrum meeting?

+Finalized using Node JS & Express JS, and brushed up on the basic concepts.
+Created a cluster in MongoDB.

+### 2. What do I plan to do before the next weekly Scrum meeting?

+Develop basic GET & POST APIs.
+Set up routes in the server.
+Set up MongoDB table connections.
+Start with basic documentation.

+### 3. What tasks blockers did I have?

+No blockers.

+## Sprint 3 (Week 3):

+### 1. What tasks did I work on since the last Scrum meeting?

+Created models required for backend APIs.
+Finalized all room and User APIs.
+Completed basic documentation.

+### 2. What do I plan to do before the next weekly Scrum meeting?

+Test APIs with appropriate Request and Response.
+Make sure frontend and backend are synchronous with the same design logic.
+Review APIs and integrate.

+### 3. What tasks blockers did I have?

+Waited on Praneet to complete rewards and peakpricing api's.

+## Sprint 4 (Week 4):

+### 1. What tasks did I work on since the last Scrum meeting?

+Assisted in the integration of frontend and backend.

+### 2. What do I plan to do before the Demo Day?

+Validate all APIs.
+Work on Deployment.
+Check all functionalities in the working environment.
+Review all integrations.

+### 3. What tasks blockers did I have?

+waiting on member rewards component as there is no response.

+## Sprint 5 (Week 5):

+### 1. What tasks did I work on since the last Scrum meeting?

+Assisted in the integration of frontend and backend.

+### 2. What do I plan to do before the next weekly Scrum meeting?

+Validate all APIs.
+Work on Deployment.
+Check all functionalities in the working environment.
+Review all integrations.
+Distribute pending Praneeths components

+### 3. What tasks blockers did I have?

+No blockers.

+## Sprint 6 (Week 6):

+### 1. What tasks did I work on since the last Scrum meeting?

+Worked on extra pricing and rewards.

+### 2. What do I plan to do before the next weekly Scrum meeting?

+Deploy ec2 instance

+### 3. What tasks blockers did I have?

+No blockers.

+## Sprint 6 (Week 6):

+### 1. What tasks did I work on since the last Scrum meeting?

+### 2. What do I plan to do before the next weekly Scrum meeting?

+### 3. What tasks blockers did I have?

+No blockers.